hukusuke1007/flamingo/flamingo_generator/README.md

-# flamingogenerator
+# flamingo_generator

-A new Flutter plugin.
+This is flamingo generator

 ## Getting Started